vanus-labs/vanus/CONTRIBUTING.md

 ### Code Review
 The Code Review can be started until all checking were passed.
 Each PR will automatically assign reviewers.
 After getting at least one `Approve` from reviewers, the PR can be merged.

-## Reward
-Once your PR has been merged, you become a Vanus Contributor.
-Thanks for your contribution! please fill the [form](#) to get you reward